shimmy1996/blog/content/about.en.md

 This site has been running since 2014-07-12, originally on Wordpress, and on Hugo since 2017-09-01.

-All contents of this site are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).
+All contents of this site are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).